 If you cut the weft, your beads will scatter, but if you cut the warp (as I realized had been done on this piece), you’re left with a single string of beads.
 It is easy to dismiss a damaged piece like this as unimportant, but even odd objects have something to communicate.
 In this case, we were not looking at an object in the process of being constructed; this object was being taken apart.

 When I traveled into the field again in May, and watched Dr. Bruchac’s specific process of observing and analyzing wampum, I gained further insights into the practice and structure of the restorative methodology.
 As I began to internalize the thought process, the technique came into sharper focus.
-The method (which Dr. Bruchac describes as tracking skills instilled by her father) goes like this: First, you must learn the habits of your prey; then, you must learn all there is to know about the environment your prey inhabits; finally, you must equip yourself to live and flourish within your target’s environment.
+The method (which Dr. Bruchac describes as tracking skills instilled by her father) goes like this: First, you must learn the habits of your prey (your research subject or question); then, you must learn all there is to know about the environment your prey inhabits; finally, you must equip yourself to live and flourish within your target’s environment.
 Once this foundation is firmly in place, only then are you able to track down your target.

 For me, this tracking method speaks to the preparation needed to enter into the study of wampum (or any other object in museums).
 Each wampum item has its own story to tell.
 You need to acquire as much knowledge about wampum construction as possible and learn the language.
 We started the process at NMAI by building a visual inventory, and then added to the experience with the great wealth of referential data that Dr. Bruchac has amassed from various sources.
 Additional historical background and provenance research also become part of the environment we had to acclimate ourselves to, so as to better understand wampum discourse.